Carbon-Standards/Specifications/README.md

-# 🚧 Note: These specifications are being drafted and may change at any time.

 # Specifications

+> [!WARNING]
+> Note: These specifications are still being drafted and may change at any time.

-The Carbon specifications define how proxies, and their servers should behave.
+The Carbon specifications define how proxies, and their servers should communicate.

 - [Carbon Server](./Server.md)